 Make sure you keep the following information to retrieve a saved application:

 After you submit an application

 You will receive confirmation of submission of your application by SMS or email, using the details you provided in the online form.

 - Successful notifications will be advised in writing by the Department of Transport and Main Roads.

-- Unsuccessful applications will be advised by the school transport operator nominated in the application.
+- Unsuccessful applications for bus and ferry will be advised by the service provider nominated in the application.

 More information and help with your application

-Your school transport operator will also be able to provide you with information, contact your nearest school transport office.
+Your school transport service provider will also be able to provide you with information, contact your nearest local Translink regional office.

 Paper forms can be accessed on the Translink website, under the heading Types of assistance.